Why Umbrella Insurance Isn’t Enough Anymore

 Many insurance companies will avoid claims, lawsuits, and settlements at all costs.
 To avoid those payout situations, insurance companies will only insure low-risk entities and individuals, offer low coverage limits to reduce exposure to possible payouts, and exclude coverage for risky things altogether.
 Essentially what this means for you as a policyholder is that you’re still not covered from whatever makes you the most vulnerable.

 You should also be aware of what is known as an excess liability policy.
 Excess policies are often referred to as a type of umbrella policy because they also provide additional coverage to your primary policies.
-The biggest difference between the two is that excess liability only offers extra coverage for what’s already included in your primary policy.
+The biggest difference is that excess liability only offers extra coverage for what’s already included in your primary policy.

 How TRU Umbrella Insurance Helps